jessfraz/terraform-cluster/README.md

 So the first 5 in the block are the masters: `10.x.0.5-9`.
 And the agents follow after starting at `10.x.0.10`.

+The IPs get populated programmatically in the terraform files.
+But they are statically added in the `cloud-config*` files.
+This should be updated eventually.

 On the **bastion server** we run: